seattleacademy/saaswinter1516/README.md

-#Day 12
+#Day 14
-Today we worked on interactive math worksheets that have a time restraint.
+Today we worked on cleaning up the Seattle Academy faculty bio page.